DreamTechLiberia/dreamTech_Official_WebSite/README.md

 ## About Us

-Dream Tech Liberia is a cutting-edge technology company dedicated to providing innovative solutions to our clients.
+Dream Tech Liberia is a cutting-edge technology organization dedicated to providing innovative solutions to our clients.
 Our team is passionate about leveraging technology to drive positive change in Liberia and beyond.

 ## Repository Overview